BLACK BRIDGE TRAIL:

 Directions:

-To start from the Waterford Harbor Visitor Center; Take I-787 north to Route 787 north to Route 32 (Saratoga Ave) across the Mohawk River into downtown Waterford.
+To start from the Waterford Harbor Visitor Center [Northern End]; Take I-787 north to Route 787 north to Route 32 (Saratoga Ave) across the Mohawk River into downtown Waterford.
 Turn right down 2nd St which will bring you to the parking lot on your right just before the bridge.

-Starting from the Waterford Harbor Visitor Center; A small museum is located in the upper section of the Visitor Center (accessed from the parking lot).
-A narrow path leads from the parking lot down to the lower section of the Visitor Center along the Mohawk River and Canal Walkway.
-Here you'll find a map board, restrooms and info center.
+Starting from the Waterford Harbor Visitor Center [Northern End]; A small museum is located in the upper section of the Visitor Center, by the parking lot.
+A brick path from the parking lot will take you down to the Canal Walkway, which travels alongside both the Mohawk River & Erie Canal.
+Map Board & restrooms located here.

-Note; To your left across the road you'll spot a sign board and a stone-dust trail.
-See; Peebles Island State Park Loop Trail below.
+Note; To your right, across the road, you'll spot a Map Board, BIKE STATION & a stone-dust trail.
+See; Peebles Island State Park Loop Trail Below.

 Continue straight along the paved trail across Peebles Island.

+Again, this old RR bridge now contains one lane for cars, along with a separate pedestrian bridge.
 You'll cross over another portion of the Mohawk River to Van Schaick Island.
-Here the paved Delaware Ave Trail travels alongside Delaware Ave.
+Here the paved Delaware Ave Trail, travels South, alongside Delaware Ave.
 The Mohawk River follows along your right.
-The trail cross the road and passes by a map board at 1.1 miles.
-The trail now travels along a residential corridor before crossing Ontario St at 1.6 miles.
+The trail cross the road and passes by a Map Board at 1.1 miles.
+The trail now travels along a residential corridor, before crossing Ontario St at 1.6 miles.
 Just past some ball fields look right to spot the old Van Schaick Family Cemetery.
 Come to Van Schaick Ave at 2 miles.

 Note; Van Schaick Park is located just up this road.

-Note; If you continue along Cannon St you'll come to Veterans Memorial Dr on your right.
-If you head right up to Dyke Ave you'll pick up the on-road portion of the Mohawk Hudson Bikeway after 0.5 miles.
+Note; If you continue South, on-road (low traffic), along Cannon St, you'll come to Veterans Memorial Dr on your right.
+If you head right, West, you'll come to Dyke Ave 0.5 miles.
+Dyke Ave is part of an on-road portion of the Mohawk Hudson Bikeway .

 Peebles Island State Park Loop Trail:

-Starting from the sign board next to the old RR Bridge entrance; Follow the stone-dust trail around the side of the brick building to the back of the complex where the trail becomes hard packed dirt and gravel with the occasional tree root.
+Starting from the Gate after crossing the 2nd Street Bridge [Northeast End]; Cross the road to a Map Board, BIKE STATION & start of the Peebles Island State Park Loop Trail.
+Follow the stone-dust Perimeter Trail West, around the side of the brick building to the back of the complex where the trail becomes hard packed dirt and gravel, with the occasional tree root.
 Continue straight at the intersection into the woods.
 The trail winds through the woods with some hills and many side trails.
 Just keep left at every intersection and you'll eventually come out above the Mohawk River at 0.6 miles.
-Follow the trail south along the east side of the Island and alongside the river.
-A nice promenade overlooks the southern end of the Island.
+Follow the trail South, along the East Side of the Island and alongside the river.
+A nice promenade overlooks the Southern End of the Island.
 Caution; Very steep drop offs.
-Trail now travels north along the west side of the Island.
+Trail now travels North, along the West Side of the Island.
 Travel along some sheer cliffs at 1.2 miles.
 Pass by a bench pavilion on your right with informational signs at 1.6 miles.
-Come to the northern tip of the Island where you can spot the Waterford Harbor Visitor Center across the river.
+Come to the Northern Tip of the Island where you can spot the Waterford Harbor Visitor Center across the river.
 The trail then turns inland.
 Turn left at your next intersection and this will return you to the back of the complex.
-Then head left to complete your loop of 2.2 miles.
+Then head left to complete your Loop of 2.2 miles.

 HH